souperk/Ion/README.md

 Feutures
 ===

-Currently Ion functions both as an http server and as a proxy to another http server.

-As an http server Ion doesn't support any known web language like php and javascript thought thankfully browsers recognise on their own the html files.
+As of 1.3.0 Ion is able to read http requests from browsers and transmit them to the corresponding http host(typically another proxy or http server).
+Also Ion if no http host is defined for the request it functions as an http server responding to the request on its own.

 Name
 ===